UK Government Halts Study Visa Approval for Applicants From Four Countries, Shares Reason

 The announcement was made by the UK Home Office on X (formerly Twitter) on Thursday, March 26, 2026.

-Countries affected by new study visa policy
+Countries affected by UK's study visa policy

 The statement read:

 "Our crackdown on visa abuse is now in force.
-From today, study visas will be refused for applicants from Sudan, Afghanistan, Cameroon, and Myanmar."
+From today, study visas will be refused for applicants from Sudan, Afghanistan, Cameroon, and Myanmar.
+We will always offer sanctuary to those genuinely fleeing danger, but we must stop those exploiting our generosity."

 According to the statistics from the UK Home Office, asylum applications by students from Afghanistan, Cameroon, Myanmar, and Sudan rose to over 470% of their 2021 level by the year ending September 2025.